-- Disability & Life Insurance Free basic life insurance and short term disability provide basic financial protection.
+Disability & Life Insurance Free basic life insurance and short term disability provide basic financial protection.
 You may purchase additional long term disability coverage and life insurance at competitive rates as well as dependent life insurance for spouses/domestic partners and eligible children.

 - Retiree Health Retirees who meet eligibility requirements have a choice of health plans for themselves and eligible dependents.

 Reimbursement Programs Harvard offers several reimbursement programs to provide additional financial protection for certain employees who have high out-of-pocket medical expenses in a given year.

 - Flexible Spending and Health Savings Accounts Health Care and Dependent Care Flexible Spending Accounts enable you to pay for eligible expenses using pre-tax dollars, lowering your taxable income.
 A Health Savings Account is available to those covered by the high-deductible health plan.

 To be eligible for Harvard’s health and welfare benefits, you must be employed in a benefits-eligible position on a regular University payroll and work at least 17.5 hours per week, or be paid at a base annual rate of at least $15,000.
 Eligibility requirements for represented employees may vary by union contract.